EvisHome/Home-Assistant/dashboards/unraid/README.md

 **3. Monitor Docker & Docker-Socket-Proxy**

-In order the Monitor Docker integration to work, you need run Docker-Socket-Proxy on Unraid side.
+In order the Monitor Docker integration to work, you need run to Docker-Socket-Proxy on Unraid side.
 Check the QA part of the [Monitor Docker readme](https://github.com/ualex73/monitor_docker), also check the [Tecnativa Docker-Socket-Proxy](https://github.com/Tecnativa/docker-socket-proxy) security recommendations.

 &nbsp;